A New Memory in the Minds of our Children and Youth

 Seven generations have passed since the imposition of the Indian Act.
 Today’s youth are the eighth generation living with restrictive policies holding us back from our own governance structures, values, culture, and territories.
 And yet, Indigenous youth are finding creative ways to rediscover their sacred ceremonies, revitalize their language, learn their culture, and exercise their inherent rights to transform their nations.

-Through the use of traditional storytelling, this year’s Inherent Rights Youth Initiative will support a diverse group of First Nations youth from across Turtle Island in an online learning space where we will virtually visit five of the communities that have partnered with the Rebuilding First Nations Governance research project to hear stories from Elders around the Centre for First Nations Governance’ five pillars of effective governance.
-Together we will develop a shared understanding of our inherent governance rights and the obligations we have under those rights to rebuild a collective sense of identity rooted in culture, land, language, and spirituality.
+Through the use of traditional storytelling, the 2022-2023 Inherent Rights Youth Initiative supported a diverse group of First Nations youth from across Turtle Island in an online learning space to virtually visit five of the communities that have partnered with the Rebuilding First Nations Governance research project to hear stories from Elders around the Centre for First Nations Governance’ five pillars of effective governance.
+Together we developed a shared understanding of our inherent governance rights and the obligations we have under those rights to rebuild a collective sense of identity rooted in culture, land, language, and spirituality.

-Our journey begins with a series of virtual Storytelling Sessions and will wrap-up with a one-day Youth & Elder Gathering.
+Our journey began with a series of virtual Storytelling Sessions and wrapped up with a one-day Youth & Elder Gathering.

 Thank you to this year’s sponsors!